On Efficient Approximate Queries over Machine Learning Models

-We formalize and solve precision-target and recall-target queries, two paradigms that are well-suited for querying the results of ML predictions.
-We propose two assumptions, around which we develop four algorithms to solve both queries efficiently.
-Our extensive experiments on five real-world datasets show that our approach enjoys statistical guarantees with a small cost and a good complementary rate, i.e., a good balance between recall and precision rates.
-Experiments on real datasets demonstrate the superiority of our approach over baselines.

-We are currently investigating how to express precision-target and recall-target queries as a foundational extension of the relational algebra.
+} We formalize and solve precision-target and recall-target queries, two paradigms that are well-suited for querying the results of ML predictions.
+We propose two assumptions and develop four algorithms.
+Our extensive experiments on five real-world datasets show that our approach enjoys statistical guarantees with a small cost and a good complementary rate, i.e., a good balance between recall and precision rates. \eat{ We are currently investigating how to express precision-target and recall-target queries as a foundational extension of the relational algebra.
 This would allow us to answer queries within the relational query runtime without exfiltrating data into memory.
 This will also open new directions in DB/ML cross-optimizations such as pushing predicates and model inlining.
-Existing frameworks such as Raven and its runtime environment ONNX~\cite{DBLP:conf/cidr/KaranasosIPSPPX20} appear as good starting points.
+Existing frameworks such as Raven and its runtime environment ONNX~\cite{DBLP:conf/cidr/KaranasosIPSPPX20} appear as good starting points.}